 I understand that running is not for everyone.
 I don’t enjoy running as much as I would like to as well.
 Neither am I considered good at it.
 In fact this morning I struggled with an easy run and only managed 4km before I threw in the towel.
 My left hip was a little tight and I was running out of breath even at the easiest of pace.

-Growing up, I did not get much positive influence to run.
-Other than my brother, very few in my family circle actually runs now.
-None of the friends I grew up with picked up running, except for maybe one or at most two.
+Growing up, I did not have positive influences to run.
+Other than my brother, very few in my family circles are into running.
+Only about one or two of the friends I grew up with picked up running.
 All my friends who are running now were made through running.

-But do you realise that as a form of exercise, running is actually the most accessible sports there is?
+But as a form of exercise, running is actually the most accessible sports there is.
 You do not need any equipment (you can even run barefoot, which can be healthy) and you can do it by yourself, anytime and anywhere that is safe.
 Running can be considered as a skill and it includes anything from jogging, sprinting, chasing, and even evading.
 These are all important for athletics, sports and everyday activities (think of chasing after the bus or running away from that ferocious dog).

-Being 6 foot tall and big boned (as what my mum always said of me), running does not come naturally to me.
+Being 6 foot tall and big boned, running does not come naturally to me.
 I am not fast and I have to work hard even for the smallest of improvements.
 I have seen myself running in videos, and it doesn’t exactly look smooth.

 Reasons to Run

 I don’t run to add days to my life, I run to add life to my days.

 I started running regularly only when I was close to my forties.
 My main goal was to maintain, if not, lose some weight.
 I love my desserts and I enjoy junk food (burgers, fries, pizza and anything fast).
 I chose running because it is the most accessible form of workout.
 It may be boring but it is something that I could do any time when I am able to.